 In the current political climate of the United States there has been so much news and talk about Planned Parenthood; rightfully so.
 Planned Parenthood Federation of America, Inc. is an outstanding organization that has been providing essential healthcare and education for 100 years, and it would be a disservice to the public if it were ever to disappear.
-However – dare we say? – the way many people, even people who support the organization and the way Planned Parenthood tends to promote its services could be improved.
+However – dare I say? – the way many people, even people who support the organization and the way Planned Parenthood tends to promote its services could be improved.

 Popular thought seems to be that what Planned Parenthood offers only helps and relates to women.
 But this does not represent reality.
 Men are not as often mentioned in articles, videos, and conversations about Planned Parenthood (unless if people are talking about how many republican men disagree with abortion), but men are a part of the organization’s mission and the healthcare they provide.
 Men are able to receive a wide range of services at Planned Parenthood’s health centers, but besides the men who have been there, how many men and women know about this?
 The organization was first established with women in mind and so that is how a lot people still think of it, but 100 years later things have grown and developed and need to continue to do so for the benefit of everyone’s health and well-being.

 It is time that all who know of the organization become aware of its services for men and realize the full potential that this has.

 The healthcare offered varies among the different health centers but include: STD/STI testing and treatment, colon, prostate, and testicular cancer screening, sexual health and reproductive education, access to condoms, male infertility screening, getting Pregnancy Options Counseling with a partner, and more!